AndriousSolutions/mvc/README.md

 ## 'View' is the `build()` function
 Like the traditional **build()** function, you have the **setState()** function.
-Further, if you place your 'View' Class in a separate file (e.g. View.dart), you then can have all your code responsible for the 'look and feel' in one place.
+Further, if you have your 'View' Class in a separate file (e.g. View.dart), you then can have all your code responsible for the 'look and feel' in one place.
-As well as as many top-level functions, top-level variables other Classes you like, and all in one file.
+As well as as many top-level functions, top-level variables and as many other Classes you like---all in one file.
 ## 'Controller' is `StatefulWidget` + `State<T extends StatefulWidget>`
 And like the State object, you have access to the usual properties: **widget**, **context** and **mounted**.
-Further, the Controller (and it's data info.) will persist between build() function calls like the State object.
+Further, the Controller (and it's data info.) will persist between **build()** function calls like the State object.

+## Try it out now
-In Flutter, its possible to 'try before you fork' this repo by inserting into your metadata file, **pubspec.yaml**, this git url:
+In Flutter, its possible to 'try before you fork' this repo by inserting into your metadata file, **pubspec.yaml**, this git url: `git://github.com/AndriousSolutions/mvc.git`
 ![mvc git url](https://i.imgur.com/gIc1ejh.png)

 ![Exclaimation Point](https://i.imgur.com/KfdDFVK.png)
-This repo will not last forever.(Nothing ever does.)Download it.
+This repo will not last forever(Nothing ever does).
+Download it.
 Make it better.
 Then Share.
  ## Getting Started with Flutter

 [Online Documentation](https://flutter.io/).